AilingLiu/Recommendation_Model_On_Vehicle_Recall/README.md

 You can install these libraries using `pip install -r requirements.txt` available in the same repository.

 ## How to Run?
 You can clone the project repository from github and run it on your local drive.
-Alternatively, you can click on the `open in colab` icon and run on google colab directly.
+Alternatively, you can click on the `open in colab` icon on top of the notebook `Recommendation_Model_On_Vehicle_Recall.ipynb` and run on google colab directly .

-Once you have installed all the requirements, you run the notebook `Recommendation_Model_On_Vehicle_Recall.ipynb` directly.
+Once you have installed all the requirements, you can run the notebook.

 You do not need to upload data manually as the data will be downloaded automatically from github.